wujekbizon/nextjs-blog/data/aws-services.md

 Resource types

 - The resource type on which the tag will be created when an instance is launched from the launch template.
-- We got few options here: Instances , Volumes, Elastic Graphics, Spot instance requests, Network interfaces
+- We got few options here: Instances, Volumes, Elastic Graphics, Spot instance requests, Network interfaces

 Next, let's choose our AMI (Amazon Machine Image).
 By default, it is _Amazon Linux AWS_.
 You can find out more about what an AMI is by pressing the Info icon again.
 You will discover that an AMI contains the software configuration, including the operating system (OS), application server, and applications required to launch your instance.

 I'll keep the default settings.
 Here, we have the option to choose from a few operating systems.
 I'll go with the latest **Amazon Linux 2023 AMI**, but feel free to explore.
 Just keep in mind to look only for Free tier eligible options.
 One thing to notice is that there are a few AWS tutorials out there where people were using **Amazon Linux 2 AMI**, and it also worked.
-Last but not least chose the architecure, I'll go with **64-bit(x86)**.
+Last but not the least chose the architecture, I'll go with **64-bit(x86)**.

 ![Step 2](inst2.png)